-A cafeteria is provided for students who desire to take their meals on the campus.
-The cafeteria is located behind the library.
+A cafeteria is provided for students who prefer to take their meals on the campus.
+The cafeteria is located northwest of the chapel.
 To benefit the most from this service, students should

 - 1. Be on time for meals.
 The hours for meal service are posted in the cafeteria. - 2.
 Follow the rules established by the cafeteria director for payment, service, and orderliness, and show respect for the kitchen staff. - 3.
-Pay all costs for meals directly to the cafeteria director or his representative.
+Pay all costs for meals directly to the cafeteria director or his representative. - 4.
+Note that, if he or she is issued meal coupons, the coupons are valid only for the week for which they were issued.
+That is, the coupons expire automatically after one week.

-- 4. Be aware that, if a student is issued meal coupons, the coupons are valid only for the week for which they were issued.
-That is, the coupons expire automatically after one week. - 5.
-Refrain from entering the kitchen and serving areas. - 6.
+- 5. Refrain from entering the kitchen and serving areas. - 6.
 Report any problems concerning the cafeteria to the Dean of Students or to a member of the Student Representative Committee.